 In response to the COVID-19 pandemic the IJB's decision making structure was streamlined.
 This was agreed to at a Board meeting on 24 March 2020.
 The temporary standing order was approved allowing members to participate in meetings remotely.
-This temporary order will be reviewed in the later part of 2020 as part of a larger reviewed of the IJB's Scheme of Governance.
+All the meetings during 2020-21 have allowed members to participate in meeting remotely and continue into 2021-22 due to the ongoing Covid-19 pandemic.